 Join us in changing lives and building communities.

-Born amidst war, Amalna Foundation continues to deliver life-saving assistance to at-risk populations, particularly in hard-to-reach and high risk areas.
+Born from a commitment to serve vulnerable populations, Amalna Foundation continues to deliver life-saving assistance to at-risk populations, particularly in hard-to-reach and high risk areas.

 AMALNA FOUNDATION

 Amalna is the Arabic word for “our hope.”
-Amalna was first founded in 2018 in response to the appeal for support from communities experiencing humanitarian crises in Iraq and the Middle East.
+Amalna was first founded in 2018 in response to the appeal for support from communities experiencing humanitarian crises.
 Since then, it has grown worldwide by affiliation with local communities.

-Amalna Foundation’s work focuses on psychosocial support for war-affected families, women empowerment, education for vulnerable children and youth, and rights advocacy, primarily in crisis
+Amalna Foundation’s work focuses on transformative psycho-social support for families in crisis, women’s empowerment programs, education for vulnerable children and youth, and rights advocacy.

 Our vision